 It is notable that the T7i has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i, while the PEN-F does not have a direct successor.
+Both the T7i and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The T7i was replaced by the Canon T8i, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7i Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.